KRON 4 reports that six people have died, and eight more are said to have been injured at a gas station in La Brea on Thursday, August 4.

-A later report via Yahoo!
-News indicated that several people were ejected from the vehicles involved either from the initial crash or the explosion.
+A later report via CBS News indicated that several people were ejected from the vehicles involved either from the initial crash or the explosion.

 The 40-year-old female driver of the Mercedes was transported to an area hospital with major injuries.